 Are you sneezing, sniffling and itching?
-If not, you may be soon.
-Even though winter has lasted a long time this year, the spring will be upon us in the near future.
+If not, you may be soon because spring is here!

-With warmer temperatures, sunshine, and longer days, we can also expect trees to start pollinating and allergies to come into full bloom.
+With warmer temperatures, sunshine, and longer days, the trees are pollinating and allergies are in full bloom.
 Usually, trees start pollenating in March, and the peak of the tree pollen season is in mid to late April.

 If you suffer from springtime allergies, here are some steps you can take to minimize the effects that pollen can have on your health.